queicherius/software-defined-infrastructure/mail.md

 telnet serverip 25
 ```

 > **Note**: When trying to send email from one server to another a `relay access denied` error pops up.
-This is because we are trying to send a mail from outside the network to a domain that our server is not authoriative for, thus the recieve connector does not grant us the permission for sending/relaying.
+This is because we are trying to send a mail from outside the network to a domain that our server is not authoritative for, thus the receive connector does not grant us the permission for sending/relaying.

 ## Authentication Setup and Virtual Users

 ### Add authentication to postfix

-To authenticate users for sending emails, we need a [sasl](https://en.wikipedia.org/wiki/Simple_Authentication_and_Security_Layer) implementation, in our case we chose [dovecot](http://www.dovecot.org/):
+To authenticate users for sending emails, we need a [sasl](https://en.wikipedia.org/wiki/Simple_Authentication_and_Security_Layer) implementation, in our case, we chose [dovecot](http://www.dovecot.org/):

 ```bash
 apt-get install dovecot-imapd dovecot-pop3